Yaroslav-Chertov/Yaroslav-Chertov/README.md

 ### about

-Frontend developer with commercial experience at a digital agency.
+Frontend developer with commercial experience in a digital agency environment.

-I build fast, clean and scalable interfaces with focus on **performance**, **UX** and **motion**.
+I build **fast, scalable and conversion-driven interfaces**, focusing on performance, UX quality and clean architecture.

-Background in account management helps me think in terms of product goals, not just UI.
+My background in account management helps me think in terms of **business goals and product outcomes**, not just UI implementation.

 ---